minio/docs/source/operations/install-deploy-manage/expand-minio-deployment.rst

 In addition to the free space calculation, if a write option (with parity) would bring a drive usage above 99% or a known free inode count below 1000, MinIO does not write to the pool.

+MinIO does not recommend manual rebalancing.
-If desired, you can manually initiate a rebalance procedure with :mc:`mc admin rebalance`.
+If required, you can manually initiate a rebalance procedure with :mc:`mc admin rebalance`.
+MinIO recommends `SUBNET <https://min.io/pricing?jmp=docs>`__ users `log in <https://subnet.min.io/>`__ and create a new issue to discuss appropriate rebalancing strategies for deployments.

 For more about how rebalancing works, see :ref:`managing objects across a deployment <minio-rebalance>`.

 Likewise, MinIO does not write to pools in a decommissioning process.